The Most Crucial Step In Successful Token Marketing

 For token marketers, lowering the risks of ownership means engaging lawyers to ensure that the fledgling token and its infantile concept are not violating any laws.
 Lawyers ensure that ventures following their counsel are not overly exposed to regulatory risk.

 Great lawyers have domain knowledge.
-That means that they know the latest regulation around token sales in their jurisdiction and are part of a team that has experience working with successful raises.
+That means that they know the latest regulation around token sales in their jurisdiction and are part of a team that has experience working on successful raises.
 They should err on the side of caution.
 After all, their purpose is to lower the downside risk of token ownership.

 Essentially, when the lawyer’s work is done the pitch to investors changes from, “you could go to heaven, or you could go to hell” to “you could go to heaven, but you certainly won’t go to hell”.